Who's involved in KiwiSaver

 The Commission for Financial Capability

-The Commission for Financial Literacy and Retirement Income is associated with KiwiSaver through its Sorted financial education programme.
+The Commission for Financial Capability is associated with KiwiSaver through its Sorted financial education programme.

 The Commission helps New Zealanders increase their financial knowledge, by offering free and independent financial information through the Sorted website, booklets and seminars.

 The Sorted website offers free easy-to-use online tools to help New Zealanders work out if KiwiSaver is right for them.

 The Ministry of Business, Innovation and Employment coordinated the tender process for appointing default KiwiSaver providers.